shwina/still-magic/_en/process.md

 It's very frustrating (and unproductive) for someone to be blocked because someone else has broken something but not realized it.

-The final key practice in agile development is the post-mortem.
+The final key practice in agile development is the [post-mortem](../gloss/#g:post-mortem).
 At the end of every sprint,
 the team should get together and ask themselves what went well, what could be improved, and what new things they want to try (if any).
-Again,
-this is important enough to deserve [its own section](../post-mortem/).

-## What are the risks associated with agile development? {#s:agile-risks}
+## What are the risks associated with agile development? {#s:process-agile-risks}

-The biggest risk associated with agile is that people sometimes use the term as cover for doing whatever they want.
+The biggest risk associated with agile is that people can use the term to excuse a process that's still actually chaotic.
 Most people don't like writing plans before they code or documenting what they've done;
 coincidentally,
 agile doesn't require them to do much of either.